Malikil/MatchScheduler/README.md

 -----

-Right now it only allows one match at a time.
+Right now it only allows getting one match at a time.
 So if you're making a schedule for a larger number of matches and want to avoid conflicts you need to adjust the average time yourself, using the given average and deviation as a guideline.
 Eventually I would like to have it find non-conflicting or minimally conflicting times automatically.

-Setting times from multiple matches at a time is currently in the works.
+Multiple matches can be set at a time.
+Create a file where each line matches the format of the `set` command, one match per line.

 -----

 The json files available in the `times` folder are examples which I'll update every once in a while as I add more matches myself.
 They aren't required to be used, and if left out they will be created as needed by the program.
-They're there mostly to show the format used and to provide some manner of starting point if you don't have the desire or patience to build them up over time yourself
+They're here mostly to show the format used and to provide some manner of starting point if you don't have the desire or patience to build them up over time yourself